Workiva/wGulp/README.md

 If you do not want to use jspm to load your tests and instead would like to rely on browserify to bundle before testing, take a look at the `browserify-with-karma` example.
 Use a karma.conf.js that looks like the one in that example project.

 ### Override Karma browser option via CLI
 wGulp supports supplying the karma browser via a command line argument.
 Supported arguments are as follows.
 Note that these work for both `gulp test` and `gulp watch:test`.
+This is a simple alternative to specifying your own `karma.conf.js` when you only want to change the browser that the tests are running in.

 **Run in Chrome**
 ```bash